nickpostovoi/codingchallenges/README.md

 🔗 [Link to Report](https://github.com/nickpostovoi/projects/blob/e04b70daaffefcfbbbe23fbb93900fc1a677dc08/Use%20of%20Force%20by%20MPS/Report/uof_report.md) </br>
 🔗 [Link to Code Files](https://github.com/nickpostovoi/projects/tree/e04b70daaffefcfbbbe23fbb93900fc1a677dc08/Use%20of%20Force%20by%20MPS/Code) </br>

-## Project 2: 📈 Predicting Twitter Engagement Using Textual Data
+## Project 2: 📈 Predicting Twitter Engagement using Text Data Mining

 - **🎯 Aim:**
-  - Employ machine learning techniques to analyze Donald Trump's tweets and predict the engagement metrics.
+  - Employ machine learning techniques to analyze tweets and predict the engagement metrics.
-  - Text analysis is a key component of this project.
+  - TDM is a key component of this project.
 - **🔍 Methodology:**
-  - Comprehensive data cleaning and preprocessing, including the removal of retweets, URLs, and special characters.
+  - Comprehensive data cleaning and preprocessing.
-  - Feature engineering with a focus on text-derived features (e.g. word count, character usage, tokenization, sentiment analysis and many others).
+  - Feature engineering with a focus on text-derived features.
+  - Sentiment analysis.
   - Utilization of Gradient Boosting Trees and Ridge Regularized Linear Regression models for predictive modeling.
   - Hyperparameter optimization for fine-tuning the models.
 - **📊 Results:**
-  - The Gradient Boosting model demonstrates superior performance, explaining 47.1% of the variability (R^2) in likes count.
+  - The Gradient Boosting model demonstrates superior performance, explaining 47.1% of the variability ($R^2$) in likes count.
   - Noteworthy insights are derived from feature importance analysis, emphasizing factors such as word choice, character usage, and timing of tweet publication.
 - **📝 Recommendations:**
   - Tailored recommendations provided to optimize engagement.